 Donna told us the tale during our extended lunch break, extended because the boss was away playing golf.
 Donna McNamara was the cleaning lady in the offices of the building firm where we worked.
-Congregating in the rest room, away from telephones and other interruptions, my fellow secretaries and a couple of clerks would settle down with our sandwiches and a drink, prepared to hear the latest of her Irish tales.
+Congregating in the rest room, away from telephones and other interruptions, my fellow secretaries and a couple of clerks would settle down with our sandwiches and a drink, prepared to hear for the latest of her Irish tales.

 Donna was a great one for reminiscing.
 Considering her age she had a perfect memory.
 After she’d finished her cleaning duties she would put away her dusters and hang around until she felt the coast was clear.
 Then she would saunter to the middle of the office and announce that she had another story to tell about her in-laws.
 She could tell an amusing story when she chose and the ones about Jeff’s family were certainly that.
 The mere mention of her in-laws had us scurrying to the rest room to sort out the chairs.